Vilas Distinguished Achievement Professor of Mathematics, University of Wisconsin-Madison

 Linda Gordon and Astrid Henry

-University Professor of the Humanities and History at NYU; Louise R. Noun Chair in Women's Studies, Grinnell College
+University Professor of the Humanities and History at NYU; Louise R. Noun Professor of Gender, Women's, and Sexuality Studies, Grinnell College

 Feminism Unfinished Saturday, October 18, 2014 @ 3:00pm Madison Public Library, Central Branch